Here’s a summary of the most important insights I have gained from my four decades of personal and spiritual growth

 When you shift your paradigm to accept all parts of yourself … the good, the bad and the ugly … then you will experience inner peace.
 Then you will accept yourself unconditionally, the way you wish other people would.
 You can be centered and grounded even amidst the chaos all around you.
 You will still experience the whole range of your emotions, but you will remove the judgment that some emotions are good and some are bad.
 You will learn that you can contain your emotional experiences and be OK.
 You can stop exploding or imploding.
 You will learn how to process difficult emotions in ways that are safe for you and safe for others.
 This is called shadow work.

 As you learn to skillfully move into the eye of the storm, you will pass through all the turbulence of fear and doubt and shame and anger and rage and profound grief.
-You will promise yourself that your highest commitment is to stay present with yourself every step of the way, and to stay close to God, if you believe in God.
+You will promise yourself that your highest commitment is to stay present with yourself every step of the way and to stay close to God.
 You will learn how to ground yourself in your body and breathe deeply.

 When your vulnerable emotions are experienced in the presence of profound love, your self-defeating patterns shift.
 You can stop the compensating strategies such as: being way too busy, helping people at the expense of your own health, or self-medicating with shopping, food, drugs or alcohol.
 You will learn how to be transparent and real.
 Your Authentic Self will emerge.

 Key 3.
 Making peace with your inner family promotes peace in your outer world.